zlatinb/muwire/doc/design.md

 ### Web Of Trust

 Users may choose to "Trust" or "Blacklist" Destinations that return search results.
 This trust is local to the user, but it can be shared with others.
-Upon installation the user picks a username which does not need to be unique, but from which a globally unique "persona" is created by concatenating the human-readable username with @ and the b32 hash of the destination of their node.
-This persona is returned together with search results and when displayed in the UI the user is given the choice to trust or distrust them.
+Each user is assigned a "personna" which is the first 32 bytes of the b32 hash of their node Destination.
+This persona is returned together with search results and when displayed in the UI other users are given the choice to trust or distrust it.